shchodro/serverless-workshop/README.md

 1\.
 Sign up for a free trial Twilio account at https://www.twilio.com/try-twilio.

 2\.
-Once you have created your account, login to the Twilio console and navigate to the **Get Started with Phone Numbers** page as shown below.
+Once you have created your account, login to the Twilio console and navigate to the Home icon on the left navigation pane.
+On the Home screen/console dashboard, scroll down to the **Phone Numbers** section and click "Phone Numbers".
 ![Manage Twilio Phone Number](/Images/Twilio-Step2.png)

 3\.
-Select the red **Get your first Twilio phone number** button to assign a phone number to your account.
+On the Phone Numbers screen, click "Get Started" to assign a phone number to your account.
+Then click the red "Get your first Twilio phone number" button.
 We’re going to generate a 10-digit phone number in this lab, but a short-code would also work if preferred.
 This number should be enabled for voice and messaging by default.
+A popup will appear with your new phone number, click "Choose this number". **These are US phone numbers.
+You can provision an international phone number if doing this workshop outside the U.S. Twilio terms and conditions and pricing applies.
+Please see their website for those details.

 4\.
-Once you’ve received a phone number, navigate to the **Manage Numbers** page and click on your phone number, which will take you to the properties page for that number.
+Once you’ve received a phone number, click the **Manage Numbers** button on the left navigation pane.
+Click on your phone number, which will take you to the properties page for that number.

 5\.
 Scroll to the bottom of the properties page, to the messaging section.
-In the **Configure With** section, select the **URL** radio button option.
+In the **Configure With** dropdown, select the **Webhooks/TwiML** option.

 6\.
 Now you’ll retrieve your **/twilio** API endpoint from API Gateway and provide it to Twilio to hook up to AWS.
 Open the AWS Management console in a new tab, and navigate to API Gateway, as illustrated below.
 Be sure to leave the Twilio tab open as you’ll need it again to finish setup.
 ![API Gateway in Management Console](/Images/Twilio-Step6.png)